 I love ARAS because they take in and never give up on those animals that others have already written off.

 Angel’s Rest’s mission immediately got my attention when I walked past their weekend table at a local pet store.
 How could there be “unwanted animals”?
 And they want to save and nurture them?
 I’m in!
 After adopting two cats and a dog, I continued to support their efforts with donations, money, and labor.
 Eventually, they asked me to be on the Board and help drive the mission forward.

 I love animals because of our very first Angel’s Rest foster dog, Emmitt.
 He changed the way I viewed pets.
 He was the first animal I ever had a profound connection with and felt like he knew the whole family.
 It was like he was a person.
 There are so many unwanted pets that are abused, starved, beaten and neglected.
 I think we have to do something to help the ones who can’t help themselves.
 They need a voice and we can be that voice for them.
 They love unconditionally.

-Kate Powers, Treasurer, Secretary, Executive Assistant for Sanctuary and Store Operations
+Kate Powers, Treasurer, Secretary, Executive Assistant for Society Operations

 Angel’s Rest is unique.
 We don’t reject the ones that no one wants.
 We embrace and give them the love and respect that every creature deserves.
 That kind of attention is something that you won’t find at the local shelters.
 We do great things for those that are voiceless.

 I love animals because of their ability to love someone unconditionally.
 They want for nothing (except for some food) and love you ever so faithfully.
 Working at ARAS has given me the ability to love and care for animals that aren’t fortunate enough to have families of their own.